muhanadk13/zen-kAI/README.md

 | XP Levels | ![Level](assets/icons/level.svg) |

 The `utils/scoring.js` file implements the logic for updating the user's scores and progress.
 Screens use these icons to create a playful, video game feel without copying Duolingo's colors.
 Level ups trigger a burst of confetti for extra celebration.
+The latest update introduces a dark theme and looping streak animation for a more immersive experience.

 ## Testing